8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 Doing this in Wave before actually doing it in the apps (or websites) for the institutions I can verify the outcome of the plan; measure twice, cut once.
 I want to make sure the expense account will end up with the desired reserve amount, or close to it, after all the money finishes moving.

-Once it’s verified in Wave,I’ll hop through the apps (or websites) for the institutions and actually set the transactions in motion.
+Once it’s verified in Wave, I’ll hop through the apps (or websites) for the institutions and actually set the transactions in motion.

 ## Recirculating